kmagusiak/odoo-docker/README.md

 https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry

 You can clone this repository and adapt the files as you wish.
-In the [extending](./extending/README.md) directory, you will find examples of Dockerfiles to build
+In the [extending](./extending/README.md) directory, you will find examples.

 ## Backup and restore database